AdobeDocs/journey-optimizer.en/help/using/content-management/generative-sms.md

     * **[!UICONTROL Length]**: Select the length of your content using the range slider.

     ![](assets/sms-text-genai-3.png){zoomable="yes"}

+1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant or select a previously uploaded one.

+    Previously uploaded files are available in the **[!UICONTROL Uploaded brand assets]** drop-down.
+Simply toggle the assets you wish to include in your generation.

 1. Once your prompt is ready, click **[!UICONTROL Generate]**.